rimutaka/posts/cloudfront-analytics/readme.md

 # CloudFront Metrics vs. Google Analytics
-#### Do you need Google Analytics for an AWS S3 hosted website?
+#### Do we still need Google Analytics for websites hosted on AWS S3?

 I had to build a landing page to validate a [free proofreading community](https://feedback.farm) idea a few days ago.
-It was just a single page with 2 images and the easiest hosting option was [AWS S3 + CloudFront + Route53](https://dev.to/jillesvangurp/using-cloudfront-s3-and-route-53-for-hosting-395o).
-I decided not to add the obligatory Google Analytics script and rely on the analytics provided by CloudFront.
+It was just a single page with 2 images and an email sign up form.
+The easiest hosting option was [AWS S3 + CloudFront + Route53](https://dev.to/jillesvangurp/using-cloudfront-s3-and-route-53-for-hosting-395o).
+I decided not to add the obligatory Google Analytics JS tracker and rely on the analytics provided by CloudFront.

-Here is what I found ...
+Here is what I found a few days later when the data started coming in ...

 ## CloudFront Logging

-The logs are written into a separate S3 bucket in [W3C format](https://www.w3.org/TR/WD-logfile.html).
-There are standard W3C fields like `date` `time` `sc-bytes` `c-ip` and `cs(Referer)` as well as AWS specific fields like `x-edge-location` or `x-edge-result-type`.
+The logs were written into a separate S3 bucket in [W3C format](https://www.w3.org/TR/WD-logfile.html).
+There were standard W3C fields like `date`, `time`, `sc-bytes`, `c-ip` and `cs(Referer)` as well as AWS specific fields like `x-edge-location` or `x-edge-result-type`.
+For example, the 3rd column is an extended field with the name of the AWS edge location the content was served from.
+It's kind of cool, but it doesn't tell us much about our visitors.

 ```
 #Version: 1.0